zic115/Covid-19-Vaccine-Effectiveness-Analysis/README.md

-This is the final project for COGS108 @UCSD.
+This is the final project for COGS108 Data Science in Practice @UCSD.

 As this group project spanned the entire quarter, it was splited into several phases by some check points.
 When a certain check point was reached, the corresponding file could no longer be edited and was submitted for any feedbacks possible.
 - `ProjectProposal_group025.ipynb`